 Our gender diversity targets

-We define senior leadership roles as the board, our executive team and senior management.
+We define senior leadership roles as the board, our executive team and those individuals reporting to our executive team leading functional areas accountable for delivery of our business plan.
 These are our key decision-making groups, so more balanced representation here will result in meaningful change.

-It’s a small group: we have eight board members, seven executive committee members (two of whom also sit on the board) and an additional nine people who represent major areas of our business.
+It’s a small group: we have eight board members, six executive committee members (two of whom also sit on the board) and an additional sixteen people who represent major areas of our business.
 We have no desire to make either of these groups bigger than they need to be to help us run our business well, and our people turnover is low.
-We achieve our ambitions by setting successive targets - so once we meet this one, we’ll set another.
+We achieve our ambitions by setting successive targets - so once we meet this one, we’ll set another and in the longer term, we aspire to achieve equal gender balance.

 This isn't a box-ticking exercise for us, this is about being future relevant and durable.
 I strongly believe that broader diversity leads to innovation and better decision making.
 Diverse teams have been proven to demonstrate greater retention, more commitment and better collaboration, and creating a better balance can only lead to sustainable growth for Nucleus, better service for clients and a better future for women in financial services.
 Too often we focus on the direct skills for the job and overlook the team angle.
 Even if a female is 10 per cent less directly capable and a team of six becomes 2 per cent stronger by being more diverse, the female should get the job.

-By signing this charter on behalf of Nucleus, the pledge is very personal.
-I have a five-year-old daughter and when she grows up and joins the world of work, I want her to be viewed as capable and valuable as her male colleagues.
-Hopefully by then her gender won't be a consideration at all.
-Similarly, I'd hope our young son grows up to have exactly the same view of the world.
+I sign this charter on behalf of Nucleus with a clear personal perspective.
+My wife and I have an eight-year-old daughter and I want her to be viewed as capable and valuable as her male colleagues.
+This message is regularly stated in our domestic situation and I hope that by the time she enters the world of work, her gender won't be a consideration at all.
+Similarly, I'd hope our son grows up to have exactly the same view of the world.

 Please judge us on our results and do let me know your feedback